cloudfoundry/bosh-bootloader/plan-patches/cf-lite-azure/README.md

     eval "$(bbl print-env)"
     ```

-2. export CD as your path to cf-deployment so you can copy-paste from below if you so desire.
+2. export CD as your path to cf-lite-deployment so you can copy-paste from below if you so desire.

     ```bash
     git clone git@github.com:virtualcloudfoundry/cf-lite-deployment.git